Poseidon-ZKP/merkle-forest/README.md

 "Merkle Forest" is based on Merkle-Tree prove, which means no circuit change, the exist semaphore circuit and corresponding sdk still works.

-A lookup table is introduced to mapping member to corresponding merkle tree.
+An onchain lookup table is introduced to mapping member to corresponding merkle tree.

 ```mermaid